OUR PROCESS - THE PSW EDGE

 At this step, the sales manager will visit your residence (or the project site if different) to get acquainted with the layout of the property, further discuss your vision, and discuss, in detail, options and price points based on the property and your feedback from the slideshow.

-If both parties agree that the vision can be accomplished within the property’s limitations, a design contract will be developed.
-The PSW design contract is an agreement between you and Pittsburgh Stone & Waterscapes that a detailed and accurate design and 3D model will be created to the exact specs of your property.
+If both parties agree that the vision can be accomplished within the property’s limitations, a vision agreement will be developed.
+The PSW vision agreement is an agreement between you and Pittsburgh Stone & Waterscapes that a detailed and accurate design and 3D model will be created to the exact specs of your property.
 PSW designs are not just pretty pictures, they accurately represent the project and provide a detailed 3D overview of your vision.

-Once a design contract is signed and a small retainer fee is collected, the design process will begin.
+Once a vision agreement is signed and a small retainer fee is collected, the design process will begin.
 The project designer will reach out and introduce themselves.
 They will schedule time to visit the property and collect detailed field data (pictures, dimensions, and elevations of the site).

 With the details from the field data and property plan (obstructions such as setback and easements), the designer will create a detailed and accurate 3D model of the home, property, and project concept.